Building an Automation

 Message: Time to write the actual email customers will receive!
 You can use variables, like we did with the subject above, as well as insert 'components' (depending on the resource being automated), like an order item table, shipping details, etc.

-If you're using the Standard or Clean layouts, you have access to a bunch of formatting options in the toolbar, as well as the ability to insert images and buttons.
+If you're using an email layout, you have access to a bunch of formatting options in the toolbar, as well as the ability to insert images and buttons.

 At any time if you want to preview what the email will look like, click the Preview Email button in the top right.
 It will show you a preview right there on the page of the file email, as well as allow you to send an actual preview email to yourself or a team member.